pixelhandler/vertebrae/README.md

 many views, so the layout manager keeps track of view states, e.g.
 'not-rendered', 'rendered', 'not-displayed', 'displayed'.

-The layout manager can lazy load and render (detached) views that a member is very likely to request, e.g. tab changes on events page.
+The layout manager can be utilized to lazy load and render (detached) views. that a site visitor is very likely to request, e.g. tab changes on a page.
 The transition between view states is managed by this object.
 An entire layout may be cleared so that view objects and their bindings are removed, preparing these objects for garbage collection (preventing